antirose/CovidInfectionAnalysis/README.md

 # CovidInfectionAnalysis
-A collaborative project looking into likelihood of infection between vaccinated and unvaccinated in the United States.
+A collaborative project looking into the likelihood of infection between vaccinated and unvaccinated in the United States.

 # Segment 1 Deliverable Presentation